baehyunsol/engine/mdxts/articles/index.md

 I'm Baehyunsol.
 I'm a student at [Seoul National University].
 I'm currently interested in the [Rust] programming language.

 This blog uses [MDxt], my custom Markdown Extension.
-If you wanna know more about it, visit links below.
+If you wanna know more about it, visit the links below.

 - [Reference]
 - [API Docs]

 This blog is optimized for the Firefox browser.
-Well, I didn't mean it: my blog sticks to the html5 specification.
+Well, I didn't mean it: my blog adheres to the html5 specification.
 But firefox is the only browser that supports all the html5 features that I'm using.
-If you wanna know more, read [this](Browser-Compatibility.html) article
+If you wanna know more about it, read [this](Browser-Compatibility.html) article.

 [Seoul National University]: https://www.snu.ac.kr/
 [MDxt]: https://github.com/baehyunsol/MDxt